dkkinyua/ds-bootcamp-2023/WEEK ONE PROJECT/README.md

 **Formulae for Calculating Viewership Metric:**
 Total View Count (Cumulative):
-The total view count represents the sum of views for all your IGTV videos.
+The total view count represents the total views for all your IGTV videos.

     > **Formula: Total View Count = View Count of Video 1 + View Count of Video 2 + ... + View Count of Video x**

 **(ii) Watch Time:**

 Watch time is an essential metric for evaluating the engagement and retention of your IGTV video content.
 It quantifies the cumulative amount of time viewers have dedicated to watching your videos.
-This metric helps you assess the overall impact and effectiveness of your video content strategy.
+This metric helps you assess your video content strategy's overall impact and effectiveness.

 **Formula for Calculating Watch Time Metric:**
 The formula for calculating the watch time metric on IGTV is straightforward.
 It involves summing up the total duration of time users have spent watching your videos: